 Glycolic has the smallest molecular size and penetrates the skin most easily, so it’s used more often than some of the other AHAs.
 We use glycolic acid in our AHA Creme, AHA Scrub, and our Glycolic & Rose Masque.

 There are lots of different AHAs but only one BHA, salicylic acid.
 Salicylic acid is derived from acetylsalicylic acid or aspirin.
 That’s why you may have heard to crush up an aspirin and place it on a pimple from your friends.
 However, you may find that in doing that you’ll irritate you skin even more because BHA can cause skin inflammation if not used with caution.
 Black willowbark is a natural form of salicylic acid and the type we use in our products.
-We use it in our Clarifying Serum, Clarifying Creme & Clarifying Astringent.
+We use it in our Clarifying Serum, Hydra Creme & Clarifying Astringent.

 AHAs and BHAs are both amazing ingredients that can help improve your skin, but you do need to be aware that AHAs in particular make you more sensitive to the sun, so be sure to wear sunscreen when using them.